nuslds/storytelling/part1.md

 ## Characters

-Character building is the development of fictional characters in the story.
+Character building is the development of characters in the story.
 This could be anything related to:
 - backstory
 - appearance
 - psychology